 There are currently a number of opportunities to join the team in our Rapid Response, Welfare Response and Communications Response groups.

-Becoming a specialist Civil Defence volunteers will allow you to gain new skills, develop relationships, and give back to the wider Hawke's Bay community during an emergency.
+Becoming a specialist Civil Defence volunteer will allow you to gain new skills, develop relationships, and give back to the wider Hawke's Bay community during an emergency.

-Rapid Response Group (not currently recruiting) – this group has a physical component and specialises in supporting emergency services, including ground-based rescue, flood and storm response, and rapid reconnaissance of damage during an emergency.
+Rapid Response Group – this group has a physical component and specialises in supporting emergency services, including ground-based rescue, flood and storm response, and rapid reconnaissance of damage during an emergency.

 Welfare Response Group – this group specialises in establishing and running Civil Defence Centres, providing psychological first aid to people affected by an emergency, and ‘door knocking’ to conduct welfare checks.